Skip navigation

 Self-Assessment Team (SAT)

-To support our race equality work we have formed a Race Equality Steering Group with a key part of its remit to act as the University's Race Equality Charter Self-Assessment Team.
-The Race Equality Steering Group is chaired by Prof. Tom Lawson, Deputy Vice-Chancellor.
-The University asked for colleagues to express an interest in joining this committee and members include staff from across the University as well as representatives from Northumbria Students' Union.
+To support our race equality work we have formed a Race Equality Steering Group, that ecompasses the Race Equality Charter Self-Assessment Team, chaired by Prof. Tom Lawson, Deputy Vice-Chancellor.
+The University asked for colleagues to express an interest in joining the Race Equality Steering Group and members include staff from across the University as well as representatives from Northumbria Students' Union.

 For more information on the charter, please visit the Advance HE website.